biemond/biemond-orawls/README.markdown

 - reidmv/yamlfile >=0.2.0

 ##History
-- 1.0.8 wls_server pass server arguments as an array, as it makes it easier to use references in YAML
+- 1.0.8 wls_server pass server arguments as an array, as it makes it easier to use references in YAML, Added log file options to wls_server
 - 1.0.7 wls_adminserver,wls_managedserver type to start,stop and refresh a managed server ( or subscribe to changes and do an autorestart ), bsu,opatch, resource adapter & a small nodemanager fix
 - 1.0.6 Readme with links, wls types title cleanup, multiple resource adapter entries fix, wls_domain fix, bsu & opatch also works on < puppet 3.2, hiera vars without an undef default
 - 1.0.5 wls_domain type to modify JTA,Security,Log & JPA Oracle Unified Directory install, domain, instances creation & OUD control